philippbayer/blerg/content/posts/2024_09_06_Running_RStudio_Server_On_Singularity/index.md

 - --bind=./home/var/lib:/var/lib/rstudio-server - This means that we bind our 'local' home/var/lib we created above into the servers '/var/lib/rstudio-server'.
 Without this line RStudio Server will try to write into this folder, but Singularity file-systems are read-only, so it will crash.
 - --bind=./home/var/run:/var/run/rstudio-server - same deal - RStudio will try to write into that folder.
 - --bind=./home/tmp:/tmp - again same deal.
-- --bind=./home/:/home/pbayer/ - I overwrite the home directory within the Singularity container for my username (pbayer) with a home folder outside on scratch, not inside the Singularity container.
+- --bind=./home/:/home/$USER/ - I overwrite the home directory within the Singularity container for my username (environment variable $USER) with a home folder outside on scratch, not inside the Singularity container.
 That lets me install packages in R, which by default go into the user's home directory.
 - --www-port 8787 - this will run the RStudio Server on port 8787.
 Any number > 1000 should be OK.
 - --www-address 0.0.0.0 - this will run the RStudio Server on localhost of the remote node.
 - --server-user $USER - by default, RStudio tries to run the server under user `rstudio-server` and crash.
 This option runs the server via your own user.